starikovm/phpunit-documentation-new/src/source/test-doubles.rst

 :ref:`test-doubles.stubs.examples.StubTest7.php` for
 an example.

-**Stubbing a method call to return a list of values in the specified order**
+**Example 9.8 Stubbing a method call to return a list of values in the specified order**

 .. code-block:: php